Cover Letter Mastery

 [Your Name]

 Why it works: Volunteer chiefs care about two things: can you respond, and will you stay?
-This template answers both.
-It also signals that you have real-world skills (mechanical, physical) that transfer to the fireground.
+This template answers both directly.
+The mention of real-world skills (mechanical, physical) signals transferable value to the fireground.

 Template #4: Firefighter / Paramedic (Dual Role)

 Dual-role firefighters are gold.
 Departments fight over them.
-Your cover letter should make it clear you can handle both sides of the job.
+Your cover letter must prove you can handle both sides at a high level — not just carry the cert.

 Subject: Firefighter/Paramedic Application — [Your Name] — NREMT-P